Is your car winter-ready? Top tips for winter-proofing your vehicle

-Winter weather can be a real pain and mean problems for your car.
-Colder temperatures bring new challenges that can put you at risk on the roads if not considered and can cause wear and tear to your vehicle.
+Winter weather can be a real pain for you and your car.
+Colder temperatures bring new challenges that can put you at risk on the roads if not considered, and can cause unnecessary wear and tear to your vehicle.

-It’s important to keep on top of car maintenance at the best of times, but even more so when we’re tackling wind, snow, ice and rain.
+It’s important to keep on top of car maintenance at the best of times, but even more so when tackling wind, snow, ice and rain – or whatever Mother Nature decides to throw at us that day.

-Take a look at our top tips for winterproofing your car to keep you safe on the roads.
+Here are our top tips for preparing your car to keep you safe on the roads this winter.

 Check your car battery

-Cold weather can reduce your car’s battery strength by as much as 35% when temperatures hit zero degrees or lower.
-When it’s freezing out, it’s harder for the battery to create power and keep you moving.
+Your car’s 12V battery can lose as much as 35% of its strength when temperatures hit zero degrees or lower.
+When it’s freezing outside, it’s harder for the battery to create power and keep you moving.

 Clean out those leaves

 Leaves stuck under the bonnet will break down over time and can block up your car’s drains.
-If this happens, you could end up with water draining into your car’s interior.
+If this happens, you could end up with water getting into your car’s interior.

 And, with all those carpeted surfaces, water in your car can be a nightmare – especially during winter when it takes longer to dry.
-It can lead to mould, bad smells, foggy windows, and more issues you don’t need.
+It can lead to mould, bad smells, foggy windows and more issues you could do without.

-They can also damage your car’s paintwork as they break down, so you’re best off getting rid of them all.
+They can also damage your car’s paintwork as they break down, so you’re best off getting rid of them all, even if it means delaying your post-work hot chocolate by a couple of minutes.

 Keep your windows and wiper blades clean

-A woman in a big winter coat cleaning snow from a read window of a car.
-With the rain, snow and low sun that winter often brings, it can be hard to have great visibility on the roads.
+With the rain, snow, and low sun that winter often brings, it can be hard to maintain good visibility on the roads.

 Before you head off, use the air-con to demist your windscreen and reduce condensation.
 You can use a de-icer on your windows if they’re icy and use a window scraper to speed up the process.

-Never pour boiling or hot water onto your windows, as the change in temperature can cause the glass to crack.
-A heated windscreen is great in this case, as you can expect the ice to start melting in one to two minutes.
+Never pour boiling or hot water onto your windows, as the sudden temperature change can cause the glass to crack.
+A heated windscreen is great in this case, as you can expect the ice to start melting straight away.

-When you’re cleaning the windows, make sure you inspect your wiper blades and ensure they can clear your view alongside the washer fluid.
+When you’re cleaning the windows, make sure you inspect your wiper blades and check that they can clear your view, along with the washer fluid.
+If they're dirty or worn, they can leave streaky marks on the windows, obstructing your view.

-Tyres are important for driving safety – they’re the only thing connecting your car to the road, so you need to make sure they’re in good nick.
+Tyres are important for driving safety – they’re the only contact patch your car has to the road, so you need to make sure they’re in good nick.

 Don’t forget to check your tyre pressures either.
 Cold temperatures can cause the air inside your tyres to contract, so they might be a bit lower this time of year.

-A couple of last bonus tips are to look at your tyres and check for any cracks or bulges, as these can make the tyres weaker.
+A couple of last bonus tips are to check your tyres for cracks or bulges, as these can weaken them.
 Also, if your tyres are more than 10 years old, the rubber gets less sticky, so it could be time to swap them out.

 Keep your fuel tank more than half full

-It’s rare that you’ll experience freezing in your car, but keeping your tank nicely stocked is a good way to keep your car health in check.
+It’s rare to experience freezing in your car, but keeping your tank well-stocked is a good way to keep your car's health in check.

-Not that we need any more motivation than that, but you could be landed with that fine if you drive with a dirty (or obstructed) windscreen.
+Not that we need any more motivation than that, but you could be landed with a fine if you drive with a dirty (or obstructed) windscreen.

 Here’s how to de-ice your windscreen as quickly as possible:

-2. Start your engine - turn on your car and make sure your rear window heater and heated wing mirrors are turned on too.
+Start your car and make sure your rear window heater and heated wing mirrors are on as well.
 If you’re lucky enough to have a heated windscreen, it’s time to switch that on.

 Bonus tips to make de-icing your car easier:

-• Cover your windscreen with a towel or special cover when it’s parked
+Cover your windscreen with a towel or fitted cover when it’s parked

-• Try and park your car pointing east so the morning sun starts melting the ice as soon as it rises
+Try to park your car pointing east so the morning sun starts melting the ice as soon as it rises

 After putting in the prep, you’re nearly ready to hit the roads this winter.

-But before you do, it’s worth brushing up on some helpful tips for saying safe on roads when the conditions get tough.
+But before you do, it’s worth brushing up on some helpful tips for staying safe on the roads when conditions get tough.

 Speed and acceleration

 Remember that speed limits are limits, not targets, and they’re set for driving in normal conditions.
-If the weather is bad and the roads are slippery, don’t be afraid to reduce your speed to a reasonable level.
+If the weather is bad and the roads are slippery, don’t be afraid to slow down to a more reasonable speed.

 Standing water, ice and snow all increase braking distances, so going a bit slower will help make sure you come to a stop safely when you need to.

-When you’re travelling more slowly, you’ll also have more time to react to obstacles ahead, so it’s worth sticking to what you’re comfortable with.
+When you’re travelling on the slower side, you’ll also have more time to react to obstacles ahead, so it’s worth sticking to what you’re comfortable with.

 Don’t forget that most people will be doing the same thing as you – sticking to a speed that’s safe for them.

-Also, when setting off, try and do so smoothly and slowly.
+Also, when setting off, try to do so smoothly and slowly.
 Too much acceleration in icy/snowy conditions can cause wheelspin, so take your time to set off safely.

 Cornering

-It’s a similar story for cornering during a cold snap – take things nice and slow and be smooth with your movements.
+It’s a similar story with cornering during a cold snap – take things nice and slow and keep your movements smooth.

 Keep both hands on the steering wheel to stay in control and turn in gently at a safe speed.
 Go into a corner too aggressively, and your car could lose traction.